AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ```

     The command `export AWS_PROFILE=openscpca` will define your AWS profile name as `openscpca` for the duration of your terminal session.
-    Defining this variable is helpful because the `download-data.py` script also needs your profile name to download data from S3.
+    Defining this environment variable is helpful because the `download-data.py` script also needs your profile name to download data from S3.

     Note that you can also [add this profile definition to your shell profile file](../../technical-setup/environment-setup/configure-aws-cli.md#storing-your-aws-profile-name) so that it will always be defined in any terminal session.